josiahschuller/spotify-controller/README.md

 The site can be found [here](https://josiahschuller.github.io/spotify-controller/src/index.html).

-You can log-in using your Client ID and Client Secret.
-Don't forget to add `https://josiahschuller.github.io/spotify-controller/src/index.html` and `https://josiahschuller.github.io/spotify-controller/src/controller.html` as redirect URIs in your Spotify API dashboard.

-Alternatively, you can log-in to my account using my password.
+You can log-in using your own Spotify account or, if you know my password, you can log-in to my account.

 To run the code locally:
 1. Install dependencies